OctopusDeploy/docs/docs/deploying-applications/windows-services.md

 This Microsoft TechNet [article](https://technet.microsoft.com/en-us/library/cc754599.aspx) is a great reference on the sc.exe utility including the failure action above.
 :::

-## Deploying Services built with Topshelf
+## Deploying Services built with Topshelf {#WindowsServices-DeployingServicesbuiltwithTopshelf}

 [Topshelf](http://topshelf-project.com/) is a library to build and work with Windows Services easily by allowing your code to run (and be debugged) inside a Console Application, but giving you the option to install and run as a Windows Service.